Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

 As the leader, only YOU hold the key to the final outcome, and the real question is -

 In reading this book, you will gain unique perspectives from leaders with varied levels of experience.
 The author provides you with the opportunity to observe and learn from others who have already learned to navigate the many challenges that occur on the way to success.

 "Nothing is more difficult, and therefore more valuable, than to be trusted to decide."

-It’s obvious to anyone who is paying attention to the subject of leadership and decision making that it's always preferable to make the best possible decisions for ourselves and on behalf of our team.
+Virtually all leaders would agree that it's always preferable to make the best possible decisions for themselves and on behalf of their team.

 One size does not fit all in templates any more than it does in suits or shoes.
 To be truly useful, a guide should be a tool that is generic enough to apply to all sorts of different situations, yet be specific enough to provide real guidance.

 "Good decisions create wealth, happiness and a truly great future."

 Useem takes the reader through the delicate subject of decision making by offering a number of memorable stories.
 In reading these stories you'll get a sense of being inside the heart and head of various leaders who are at a "go point".

 In reading this book you'll be taken inside the minds of people during their Go Point, including Hewlett-Packard, CEO Carly Fiorina; Pakistan's President Pervez Musharraf; U.S. Joint Chiefs of Staff, General Peter Pace; New York Times chairman Arthur Sulzberger Jr., and many others.

 You will ride alongside firefighters to understand decision-making under crisis situations.
 You'll learn about making decisions with situational complexity during extreme mountain climbing, and you'll talk with survivors of a well-known airplane crash in the Andes.